opstricks/devops-challenge-apps/README.md

 Product Owner aprove PR or no

-If Yes -> create new release will create
+If Yes -> new release will create

 If no  -> finish process